Veterans' benefits: History

 Archival record of the benefits awarded to injured soldiers and veterans of the American Civil War began after 1865.
 Union soldiers received a more committed pension archival effort on the part of the Federal government, thanks to superior databases in the North and a more stable bureaucratic oversight.
 Turmoil during Reconstruction in the war-weary South made any effort at maintaining pension records difficult if not impossible.
 Later university-led research projects would give insight into the history of pension provisions by the Federal government leading up to the Civil War.
 These analysis shed light on the ever-changing role of compensation in American society and delved into the idea that American Revolutionary War soldiers received superior care after war than later Civil War veterans.

-In 1932 veterans from the First World War marched on Washington as the Bonus Army, also known as the Bonus Expeditionary Force.
+In 1932 veterans from the First World War marched on Washington as the Bonus Army, also known as the Bonus Expeditionary Force, to demand benefits.